perezjoan/ComfyUI-QwenEdit-Urbanism-by-UGA/README.md

 | **v1.1** | Adds multi-image editing and advanced sampling capabilities for complex scenes. | [v1.1 Tutorial →](https://urbangeoanalytics.com/local-ai-image-editing-for-urbanism-v1-1/) |

 ### Download
+Right-click any link above and choose **“Save link as…”** to download the workflow file.
+Then, open **ComfyUI → File → Load → Workflow**, and select the downloaded `.json` file to load it into your workspace.
 | Version | Workflow File |
 |---|---|
 | v1.0 | [Download Qwen-Edit-UGA-v1.0.json](https://github.com/perezjoan/ComfyUI-QwenEdit-Urbanism-by-UGA/blob/main/Qwen-Edit-UGA-v1.0.json) |